 Applications deemed medium risk will be reviewed at a full research ethics committee meeting within the applicant’s Department/School.
 For submission deadlines, turnaround times and local procedures, please refer to the local research ethics committee guidance.

 Regardless of if the applicant is student or staff, or which School /Department the applicant is from, all applications which are deemed high risk will be submitted to Senate Research Ethics Committee.
-Senate Research Ethics Committee meets 6 times/year (dates for these meetings are available).
+Senate Research Ethics Committee meets 6 times/year (see table to the right).

 Applications must be received 10 working days before the meeting date.

 Emails outlining the outcome of the applications are sent within 10 working days of the Committee meeting.

 More on research ethics approvals

 If you have obtained ethics approval from another institution, for example if you are transferring a project from a previous place of work/study, you will usually not be required to reapply for ethics approval, but a simpler process ratifying the approval from the other institution will take place.
 Please note that this is not the same as ethical approval – your response will not be submitted for additional review.

 To have an approval from another institution ratified you will need to submit the following information:

 - A copy of the approved application from the other institution.